 Probably one of the few places in the world and on the African continent where one can appreciate what is left of a small German colonial period in history.
 (Perhaps some of you did not think that there was such a thing as a German Colonies, right?
 Well here is your chance to find out more).

 The dry weather in the country makes life conditions quite specific, the lifestyle of the local population needs to be in tune with the desert to accommodate its arid demands.
 Which is why one can talk about ‘living desert’, as opposed to the Sahara.
 Indeed, the Namibian desert has a whole hidden wildlife (cheetahs, black rhino to name a few) surviving in this precarious ecosystem.
-But rest assured, there are ways to reach these hidden animal worlds… especially if one is ready for adventure!
+But rest assured, there are ways to reach these hidden animal worlds… especially if one is ready for an adventure in Southern Africa!

 Namibia’s road network is extensive and well kept.
 Probably why many choose to self-drive towards the east.
 A good standard 4×4 will do the trick, to bring you ever closer to the wild animals in their natural habitat.
 Needn’t worry as to where to go and how; many pre-arranged routes will be provided to you whilst making sure that you squeeze the most out of your Namibian drive.
 But if you’d rather be driven, there is a more exciting option that is easily accessible: FLY.
 Leave the big jet at Windhoek Airport and hop on one of many of the Cuckoo planes covering the land.
 They will easily take you to all the right corners without missing any part of the view thanks to the ideal altitude.